Command-Line Interface

 Can be repeated to add multiple query parameters.

-General timeout used by all HTTP requests except the ones covered by other options.
+Set the general timeout value used by all HTTP requests except the ones covered by other options.

 Default is: 20.0.